 Decision Point Center is a fully licensed drug and alcohol addiction treatment facility.
 We combine traditional therapies with modern, medically accepted techniques to get to the heart of substance abuse disorders and help people get and stay sober.

 Our team has been changing lives since 2004 and we accept most major insurance policies.
-At Decision Point Center, we see addiction for what it is – a chronic disease – not something to be ashamed of.
+At Decision Point Center, we see drug addiction for what it is – a chronic disease – not something to be ashamed of.